 Photo: MrClean1982 (flickr)

-One common misconception people have regarding evolution is that the gradual changing of physical forms always benefits the species in question.
+One common misconception people have regarding evolution is that the gradual changing of physical forms always ends when it benefits the species in question.

 A good counter-example to this can be found in a particular evolutionary model known as Fischer’s Runaway Selection model.